Quandela/Perceval/docs/source/algorithms.rst

 Processor composition
 ^^^^^^^^^^^^^^^^^^^^^

-Processors can also be composed with one another.
-That's for example, how :ref:`Qiskit converter` outputs a complex preconfigured processor from a gate-based circuit.
+Processors can be composed with another processor.
+That is, for example, how the :ref:`Qiskit converter` outputs a complex preconfigured processor from a gate-based circuit.

 .. figure:: _static/img/complex-processor.png
     :align: center